tmtxt/tmtxt.github.com/_posts/2013-03-10-emacs-setting-up-perfect-environment-for-cc-programming.md

 (setq autopair-autowrap t)
 {% endhighlight %}

-# ECB - Emacs Code Browser - Transform Emacs to a real IDE
+# ECB - Transform Emacs to a real IDE

 Have a look at this [post](/2013/03/10/ecb---emacs-code-browser/ ) and the screenshot below to see how powerful and useful ECB is.
 You can also find the